amitjain-in/amitjain-in.github.io/_posts/2019-12-29-javapitfalls.markdown

 Mistakes made:
 - These methods are not overridden - In such scenarios, Java will use the default Object's implementation of equals/hashCode method and that would result in bugs when these are used in collections.
 - Using variables whose values can be mutated even after object creation - If we are using any mutable variables then it could result in different return values for the same object when called multiple times which would result in incorrect equality checks.
-- Does not use @Override tag and instead use same class parameter.
-This doesn’t override the intended equals method.
+- Does not use @Override tag and use same class parameter in equals method.
+This doesn’t override the intended equals method from the Object class.
 If they are annotated with Override tag then Java compiler will not compile due to incorrect method parameters.
 The equals method takes in Object and not the same class parameter.
+- Not handling null parameters.
+Your equals implementation should clearly state the behaviour while comparing with null objects.
 {% highlight java %}
 public class EqualsExample {
   //Bug as it incorrectly overrides